lynch school of education

 The Lynch School of Education, in cooperation with the Carroll School of Management, offers an 18-credit minor in Applied Psychology and Human Development, which is open to fifteen Carroll School undergraduates each year.
 This minor may interest you if you wish to (1) deepen your knowledge of human behavior in the areas of psychology, human development, and learning in preparation for a career in fields such as human resource management, marketing research, or advertising; (2) gain specialized knowledge in certain specific areas of human resources management, for example: counseling, training, personnel assessment, family crisis assistance, drug, and alcohol abuse programs, and aging/elderly care; or (3) prepare for employment in a government or private sector social services organization.

-Minors for Connell School of Nursing, College of Arts and Sciences, and Carroll School of Management Majors
+Minor for Connell School of Nursing, Morrissey College of Arts and Sciences, and Carroll School of Management Majors

 Minor in Leadership in Higher Education and Community Settings

-The minor in Leadership in Higher Education and Community Settings is offered by the Lynch School of Education and is open to students in the Lynch School of Education, the College of Arts and Sciences, the Connell School of Nursing, and the Carroll School of Management.
-Beginning with the Class of 2016, this minor serves students who are interested in college student development and in the applications of psychology to work settings in institutions of higher education, in local and international Non-government Organizations (NGOs) and/or in community-based programs.
+The minor in Leadership in Higher Education and Community Settings is offered by the Lynch School of Education and is open to students in the Lynch School of Education, the Morrissey College of Arts and Sciences, the Connell School of Nursing, and the Carroll School of Management.
+This minor serves students who are interested in college student development and in the applications of psychology to work settings in institutions of higher education, in local and international Non-government Organizations (NGOs) and/or in community-based programs.
 Interested students may inquire and submit applications, by October 15, in Campion Hall 104.

 For Boston College Juniors